Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 One of the best cities near Gdansk for day trips is Malbork.
 In particular, you need to visit the magnificent Malbork Castle.

-Malbork Castle is part of a large Gothic fortress complex that was built in the 13th century and is today a UNESCO World Heritage Site.
+Malbork Castle is part of a large Gothic fortress complex built in the 13th century and is a UNESCO World Heritage Site today.

 It’s worth it to travel to Gdansk, Poland, just to go on a day trip to nearby Malbork Castle!
 If you only have a few days, you can easily do one day in Gdansk and then a day in Malbork.